acumos/security-verification/security-verification-service/docs/user-guide.rst

   allows.
 For more information, see
   `How to add a new license detection rule? <https://github.com/nexB/scancode-toolkit/wiki/FAQ>`_ on the `Scancode-toolkit github repo <https://github.com/nexB/scancode-toolkit>`_.
-* the files contained in the system-integration repo folders under "licenses" and "rules" are examples, for demonstration and test purposes only
+* the files contained in the security-verification repo folders under "licenses" and "rules" are examples, for demonstration and test purposes only

 ---------------